groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/QueryableParameters.md

 }
 ```

-In the above example, `$players.ordering` is a SwiftUI binding to the `ordering` property of the `PlayerRequest` request.
+In the above example, `$players.ordering` is a SwiftUI binding to the `ordering` property of the `PlayersRequest` request.

 This binding feeds `ToggleOrderingButton`, which lets the user change the ordering of the request. `@Query` then redraws the view with an updated database content.

-When appropriate, you can also use `$players.request`, a SwiftUI binding to the `PlayerRequest` request itself.
+When appropriate, you can also use `$players.request`, a SwiftUI binding to the `PlayersRequest` request itself.

 ## Configuring the Initial Request